cloudnative-pg/cloudnative-pg/docs/src/database_import.md

   folder is automatically deleted by the operator.
 - At least one database to be specified in the `initdb.import.databases` array
-- Any role that is required by the imported databases must be specified inside `initdb.import.roles`, if the limitations below:
+- Any role that is required by the imported databases must be specified inside `initdb.import.roles`, with the limitations below:
     - The following roles, if present, are not imported: `postgres`, `streaming_replica`, `cnp_pooler_pgbouncer`
     - The `SUPERUSER` option is removed from any imported role
 - Wildcard `"*"` can be used as the only element in the `databases` and/or